AdanSul/AnimationAndRobotics/README.md

 - **README.md** – Explains the assignment requirements.
 - **report.md** – Documents the solution and findings.
 - **assignment.py** – The main Python implementation for the assignment.
-- **screenshots/** – Contains all images used in the report for explanations.
+- **screenshots** – Contains all images used in the report for explanations.

 ## Assignments Overview